lucasquemelli/cardio_catch_disease/README.md

 # 2. Business Assumptions (Formulated Hypotheses)

-The following hypotheses (questions in this case) were formulated in order to be tested/answered:
+The following hypotheses (or questions) were formulated in order to be tested/answered:

 **H1.** There are less cases of heart diseases among young people (up to 30s).